 - Don’t smoke or use your tobacco products.
-Those who do not smoke are less likely to get the cold, flu, or pneumonia.
+Those who do not smoke are less likely to get a cold, flu, or pneumonia.

-- Seek medical care if you have an infection that is not getting better or is getting worse.
+- See a doctor if you have an infection that’s not getting better or is getting worse.

 Editor's Note: This article was originally published on , and was last reviewed on .